Horse tongue

-The horse tongue, similar to that of most mammals, is pink and plays a significant role in taste perception.
+The horse tongue is an organ that is part of the equine digestive system.
+Similar to that of most mammals, it is pink and plays a significant role in taste perception.
 Its long, narrow shape, characteristic of herbivorous animals, allows the horse to grasp food effectively with the assistance of its lips and teeth.
 The tongue is sensitive to pressure and temperature and is involved in activities such as licking and chewing.
 While a mare licks her foal extensively immediately after birth, there is limited research on the gustatory sensitivity of horses and the social functions of their tongues.

 Equestrianism involves potential contact between the horse's tongue and a bit, necessitating precautions to prevent injury to this sensitive, highly vascularized organ.
 Compression from inappropriate bitting can cause the horse's tongue to turn white or blue, which may adversely affect the animal's overall health.
 The practice of tying down the tongues of racehorses is a topic of ongoing debate.